-I lingered for an hour in the café and when I left there was no sign of Ricky.
-I wandered around town and filled my backpack with fresh vegetables, bread and a couple of blocks of Lindt mint intense chocolate for a treat with my cup of tea after dinner.
+I grimaced, opened the paper and feigned interest in an article about alleged corruption in a town further up the coast.
+It involved a local council mayor and a property developer.
+I lingered for an hour in the café and when I left there was relieved there was no sign of Ricky.
+I wandered around town filling my backpack with fresh vegetables, bread and a couple of blocks of Lindt mint intense chocolate for a treat with my cup of tea after dinner.
 Frank had a bumper catch and I bought some flathead and small eastern rock lobster tails then made my way back to the shack.

-“Writer lady, sorry, sorry, tell me a story?”
-Then he stood stock still and fixed me with his emerald green eyes.
-There was a big grin on his face.
+“Writer lady, sorry, sorry, tell me a story?” he shouted then stood still fixing me with his emerald green eyes and a big grin on his face.

 “Hello Ricky, what brings you here?”

-He grinned.
 “This is my place writer lady, you’re welcome, tell me a story.”

-Please go away I thought.
 “I’m supposed to be writing now Ricky, how about another time?”